NoeBerdoz/pgbackrest-expire-retention/README.md

 - **Monthly Backups:** Retain the oldest backup per month from the last 12 months.
 - **Yearly Backups:** Retain the oldest backup per year.

-When entering a new year, the retention will stick to the monthy approach for the last 365 days.
+When entering a new year, the retention will stick to the monthly approach for the last 365 days.

 ---